hailo-ai/hailo-rpi5-examples/doc/install-raspberry-pi5.md

 ### Raspberry Pi M.2 M-Key HAT
-The Raspberry Pi M.2 M-Key Hat can be used with the Hailo-8L M.2 key M or B+M. (Hailo-8 is also supported) When installing the M.2 module, make sure to use the thermal pad to ensure proper heat dissipation.
+The Raspberry Pi M.2 M-Key Hat can be used with the Hailo-8L M.2 key M or B+M. (Hailo-8 is also supported) When installing the M.2 module, make sure to use the thermal pad to ensure proper heat dissipation between the M.2 module and the HAT.
 If your project is encapsulated in a case, make sure to have proper ventilation to avoid overheating.
 If required, add a heat sink to the Hailo-8L module.
+For detailed instructions on how to install the M.2 module, follow [Raspberry Pi's official Guide](https://www.raspberrypi.com/documentation/accessories/m2-hat-plus.html).
 ![Raspberry Pi M.2 HAT](./images/Raspberry_Pi_5_Hailo-8.png)

+### Raspberry Pi Camera
+See the [Raspberry Pi Camera Guide](https://www.raspberrypi.com/documentation/accessories/camera.html#install-a-raspberry-pi-camera) for instructions on how to install the camera.
 ## Software

 ### Install Raspberry Pi OS